-6. Once the outcome of an investigation or disciplinary proceeding under this Policy is disclosed to the parties, can they be asked to keep this information confidential?
+6. Can parties be asked not to discuss the allegations under investigation?
+Once the outcome of an investigation or disciplinary proceeding under this Policy is disclosed to the parties, can they be asked to keep this information confidential?

-The Complainant and Respondent can be advised of the confidential and sensitive nature of personnel and student discipline and other matters that arise under this Policy but should not be restricted from further disclosing the information.
+The Complainant and Respondent can be advised of the private and sensitive nature of the allegations, personnel and student discipline, and other matters that arise under this Policy but should not be restricted from discussing the allegations or gathering evidence (provided their conduct is not Retaliation as defined in Section II), or from further disclosing information about outcomes.